CQ CQ CQ

-A hotspot (personal access point) is a combination of hardware, firmware, and software that enables a ham with internet connectivity to link directly to digital voice (DV) systems like DV repeaters, DMR talkgroups and reflectors, D-STAR reflectors, YSF rooms, QuadNet Smart Groups, and so on.
-Basically, hotspots act as your personal digital voice repeater and gateway, which can be really fun.
+A hotspot (personal access point) is a combination of hardware, firmware, and software that enables a ham with internet connectivity to link directly to digital voice (DV) systems around the world.
+Hotspots can link to DV repeaters, DMR talkgroups and reflectors, D-STAR reflectors, YSF rooms, QuadNet Smart Groups, and so on.
+Basically, hotspots act as your own personal digital voice repeater and gateway, which can be really fun.

 2f) Playing with Pi-Star

 Pi-Star is great software for digital voice hotspots and repeaters.
-It can handle DMR, D-STAR, and YSF, and even P25, NXDN, and YSF and DMR cross modes when used with a multi-mode digital voice modem that supports those modes.
+It can handle DMR, D-STAR, and YSF, and when used with an MMDVM-capable modem, even P25, NXDN, and POCSAG, as well as YSF and DMR cross modes.